pierrechls/awesome-app-js/README.md

 # Awesome JavaScript libraries

-This document list javascript libraries that I use.
+This document lists javascript libraries that I use.
 They are compatible with Webpack and run in the browser and / or node only.
 Let's build something great ! ⚒

 ## Routing
 Name | Description | install | Trend | Compat | Authored